-In 2020 there were 3,720 VAT/PAYE registered businesses in Blackpool, which compares to 3,740 in 2019.
-Blackpool also has a lower business density compared to the Fylde Coast, with fewer businesses per head of the working age population.
+In 2021 there were 3,900 VAT/PAYE registered businesses in Blackpool, which compares to 3,720 in 2020 Blackpool also has a lower business density compared to the Fylde Coast, with fewer businesses per head of the working age population.

-The majority of Blackpool employment is in human Health and Social Care (23.1%), Wholesale and Retail Trade; Repair Of Motor Vehicles And Motorcycles (13.8%) and accommodation / food service (12.3%) sectors.
-There is also a higher representation of Accommodation and Food Service Activities, Public Administration and Defence; Compulsory Social Security and Arts, Entertainment and recreation sectors compared to elsewhere.8
+In 2019 the majority of Blackpool employment was in human Health and Social Care (23.1%), Wholesale and Retail Trade; Repair Of Motor Vehicles And Motorcycles (13.8%) and accommodation / food service (12.3%) sectors.
+There was also a higher representation of Accommodation and Food Service Activities, Public Administration and Defence; Compulsory Social Security and Arts, Entertainment and recreation sectors compared to elsewhere.
+This is the latest data available.8